-A students must first be accepted to attend StFX before receiving an application for residence from the admissions office.
-Applications from new accepted students must be accompanied by a \$400 room deposit, which includes a non refundable \$100 residence application fee.
-The total deposit is applied toward to the students' residence and board fees.
+A student must first be accepted to attend StFX before receiving an application for residence from the admissions office.
+Applications from newly accepted students must be accompanied by a \$400 room deposit, which includes a non-refundable \$100 residence application fee.
+The total deposit is applied toward to the student's residence and board fees.
 No application will be considered complete without the deposit.